Greg-T8/PracticalAutomation/ch8-azure-automation/_index.md

 - [What are managed identities for Azure resources?](https://docs.microsoft.com/en-us/azure/automation/automation-security-overview?WT.mc_id=Portal-Microsoft_Azure_Automation#managed-identities-preview)

 ## Hybrid Worker Setup
-When executing tasks on-prem, you need to do two things: (1) install the Microsoft Monitoring Agent and (2)
+When executing tasks on-prem, you need to do two things: (1) install the Microsoft Monitoring Agent (MMA) and (2) register the system as a hybrid runbook worker.

+The script [SetUpMicrosoftMonitoringAgent.ps1](SetUpMicrosoftMonitoringAgent.ps1) does several things:
+- Downloads the MMA to the user's local temp directory
+- Runs the setup.exe for the MMMA
+- Registers the Log Analytics workspace with the MMA configuration